vtex-apps/io-documentation/docs/en/Recipes/templates/improving-filter-navigator-experience.md

 }
 ```

-2. Add the following props to the `search-result-layout.desktop` and the `search-result-layout.mobile`.
+2. Add the following props to the `search-result-layout.desktop` and the `search-result-layout.mobile`:

 ```diff
 "search-result-layout.desktop": {